 The first of these to appear is fatty liver, characterized by increased fat inside liver cells.

-In heavy drinkers, binge drinking may cause the liver to become inflamed.
-In worst case scenarios, liver cells die and get replaced with scar tissue, leading to a serious condition called cirrhosis (
+In heavy drinkers, binge drinking may cause your liver to become inflamed.
+In worst-case scenarios, liver cells die and get replaced with scar tissue, leading to a serious condition called cirrhosis (

 Obesity is a serious health concern.

 However, studies investigating the link between alcohol and weight have provided inconsistent results (

 It seems that drinking habits and preferences may play a role.

-It is a broad category of diseases, the most common of which are heart attacks and strokes.
+It is a broad category of diseases, the most common of which are coronary heart disease, heart attacks, and strokes.